petious/TextChat/README.md

 # TextChat

 This project is a chat server connecting customers in pairs.
-In addition, message exchanges between two clients are done in turn: the server therefore successively invites the client either to enter a message or to wait for the message from its correspondent.
+In addition, message exchanges between two clients are done in turn: the server successively invites the client either to enter a message or to wait for the message from its correspondent.

 The protocol used here is TCP, and the synchronization and concurrency aspects are managed via UNIX threads.